filodb/FiloDB/doc/downsampling.md

 ## Configuration

-Each data column of the dataset can be configured with one or more downsamplers.
+A dataset can be configured with one or more downsamplers.
 Following downsamplers are supported:

-* min
-* max
-* sum
-* count
-* average
+* __dMin(col):__ Calculates minimum of values in column id 'col' in the downsample period.
+* __dMax(col):__ Calculates maximum of values in column id 'col' in the downsample period.
+* __dSum(col):__ Calculates sum of values in column id 'col' in the downsample period.
+* __dCount(col):__ Calculates count of values in column id 'col' in the downsample period.
+* __dAvg(col):__ Calculates average of values in column id 'col' in the downsample period.
+* __dAvgAc(avgCol,countCol):__ Calculates average using averages and counts in column ids 'avgCol' and 'countCol' respectively in the downsample period.
+* __dAvgSc(sumCol,countCol):__ Calculates average using sums and counts in column ids 'sumCol' and 'countCol' respectively in the downsample period.
-* timestamp (used for the row-key timestamp column)
+* __tTime(col):__ Chooses last timestamp of ingested sample for the downsample period

+Downsamplers beginning with 'd' emit a double value in the downsampled record.

 Downsampling for prometheus counters will come soon.

 Downsampling is configured at the time of dataset creation.
 For example:

 ```
-./filo-cli -Dconfig.file=conf/timeseries-filodb-server.conf  --command create --dataset prometheus --dataColumns timestamp:ts:timestamp,value:double:min%max%sum%count --partitionColumns tags:map --shardKeyColumns __name__,app
+./filo-cli -Dconfig.file=conf/timeseries-filodb-server.conf  --command create --dataset prometheus --dataColumns timestamp:ts,value:double --partitionColumns tags:map --shardKeyColumns __name__,app --downsamplers "tTime(0),dMin(1),dMax(1),dSum(1),dCount(1),dAvg(1)"
 ```

-The column `value` is configured with the min, max, sum and count downsamplers.
+The data column `value` with index 1 is configured with the dMin, dMax, sSum, dCount and dAvg downsamplers.
-The downsamplers are separated with the `%` character.

 Additional configuration is supplied via the ingestion config file for the dataset.